 Can I change my due date either temporarily or permanently?

-A: You can make payment due date change request by contacting us at firstname.lastname@example.org.
-Please notify us at least 5 business days prior to your existing due date.
-If the date change is permanent, you will need to sign a loan modification agreement.
+A: You can request a payment due date change by contacting us at 888-969-0959 or email@example.com.
+Please notify us at least 5 business days prior to your next due date.
+If would like to make a permanent change to your due date, you will need to sign a modification agreement.

 Can I change the bank account from which my payments are drawn?